 Sulphide: The Selinsing long-term exploration potential is on sulphide resources.
-At both Selinsing and Buffalo Reef deposits the sulphide mineralization is still open down dip and also along strike.
-Monument plans to follow-up with diamond drilling programs at the Selinsing and Buffalo Reef deposits focused on converting Inferred Resources into Indicated and/or Measured Resources to increase life of mine and define preferentially sulphide mineralization at depth below and around the existing pits within gap zones in between the known resources that contain little drill hole information.
-The main programs include: infill/resource definition and down dip extension sulphide drilling program for Buffalo Reef Central ("BRC") and Felda Block 7; and Selinsing Deeps sulphide gold high grade confirmation/extension drilling.
+At both Selinsing and Buffalo Reef deposits the sulphide mineralization is still open down dip and along strike.
+Monument plans to follow-up with diamond drilling programs at the Selinsing and Buffalo Reef deposits focused on adding resources and defining preferentially sulphide mineralization at depth below and around the existing pits within gap zones in between the known resources that contain little drill hole information, through extension drilling for Buffalo Reef, and to investigate underground opportunities at Selinsing Pits.
+The main programs include: down dip and strike/plunge extension sulphide drilling program for Buffalo Reef Central ("BRC") and Felda Block 7; and Selinsing Deeps sulphide gold high grade confirmation/extension drilling.
 The drilling program at Felda Block 7 will also enable the BRC and Buffalo Reef South ("BRS") open pits to be extended at depth.